The red noodle bean plant looks spectacular, grows rapidly, and provides a bountiful harvest.

 Since Fusarium oxysporum prefers heavy, moist soil, aeration and adding compost to the garden can bring more oxygen into the soil.
 This reduces the welcome mat effect for many types of fungus.
 Ensuring proper drainage is the best way to avoid this garden menace.

-Cover crops, also known as green manure, are grasses and legumes that grow quickly.
-As soon as summer crops are harvested and the last, struggling tomato plant has succumbed to frost, you can plant your cover crops.
+Even before summer crops are harvested and the last, struggling tomato plant has succumbed to frost, you can plant your cover crops.
 Any rains that come will help speed their growth.
-Before they can flower, they are cut back and/or tilled back into the soil.

 Yesterday, I curb-scored 8 very nice tomato cages.
 While they come in a variety of sizes and shapes, the most common type are concentric circles held at different heights, usually with three legs.